Last updated: December 2025

 Feb 2026 – Exchange Online Moderation Approvals via Actionable Messages

 The Exchange Online Moderation feature allows moderators to approve or reject messages before they’re sent.
-Currently, this could only be done in Outlook Desktop or Outlook on the web.
+Currently, this can only be done in Outlook Desktop or Outlook on the web.
 With the new update using Actionable Messages, moderators can now approve or reject moderated messages from any Microsoft email client, including Outlook for Windows, Mac, iOS, and Android.

 Ref: https://www.microsoft.com/en-in/microsoft-365/roadmap?searchterms=492743